-Often dwarfed by the magical and heavily touristed Yosemite National Park just a few hours up the road.
-However, a visit to Sequoia is worth the extra effort as it’s almost always less crowded than Yosemite and is filled with an amazing tranquility.
+Often dwarfed by the magical and heavily touristed Yosemite National Park just a few hours up the road, Sequoia National Park is worth the extra effort as it’s almost always less crowded than Yosemite and is filled with an amazing tranquility.
 The sprawling park, combined geographically with Kings Canyon National Park, is filled with opportunities to hike, camp and explore in meadows, along rivers and through canyons.
 There are so many things to do in Sequoia National Park that you could easily spend a few days here.

-However, during a one day visit, you can easily stop at the major visitor points for a general overview of the park as well as include at least one short hike.
+However, during a one day visit, you can also quite easily fit in the major visitor points for a general overview of the park as well as include at least one short hike.
 Regardless, any time spent among the big trees will leave lasting memories for your entire family.
 Read on for our top things to do in Sequoia National Park.

 Disclosure: Some of the links in this post are affiliate links, meaning at no additional cost to you, I will earn a commission if you click through and make a purchase.